meta-llama/llama-stack/docs/source/getting_started/index.md

     ],
 )

-prompt = "How do you do great work?" print("prompt>", prompt)
+prompt = "What is the key to doing great work" print("prompt>", prompt)

 response = agent.create_turn(